mb21/mastro/tutorial.md

 )
 ```

 Run `bun build` again and have a look at the generated files in the `out/` directory.
-These are ready to be deployed to a production server.
+These are ready to be uploaded to a CDN.

 ## Deploy your static site